Donald Crothers: Principal scientific accomplishments

+Crothers was a co-inventor of the Zimm–Crothers viscometer.

 Among the most frequently cited papers from the Crothers lab is a method for the widely used electrophoretic mobility shift assay, better known as a "gel shift" assay, which is used to detect and estimate the affinity of protein-nucleic acid complexes.
 He made many other contributions to areas including the thermodynamics of secondary structure in RNA and DNA, the role of magnesium in RNA tertiary structure, DNA-drug interactions, sequence-directed and protein-induced DNA bending, DNA cyclization kinetics, RNA folding in riboswitches, protein-RNA structure, mechanisms of transcription, and nucleosome positioning.